remocons/otpus/README.md

 otpus's general purpose encryption implement using Web Crypto API.

  features:
-- any type of data
+- any type of data.
 - any type of key( passPhrase).
 - result of decryption data will be same data type of origin data.
 - randomize data size. (to hide real message size)